Eliad-S/AdvancedProgramming/README.md

 ## Comments

-1. Please find the file: "fly_with_func" in the repository as an example to a valid script, you can go ahead and execute it.
+1. Please find the file: "fly.txt" in the repository as an example to a valid script, you can go ahead and execute it.